FAIR for AI: An interdisciplinary and international community building perspective: FAIR Initiatives

 In the materials science domain, the importance of broad accessibility of research data on all materials and the transformative potential impact of FAIR data and use of data driven and AI approaches was recognized with the advent of the Materials Genome Initiative (MGI) in 2011~\cite{MGI2011}, and with a recently released MGI Strategic Plan in late 2021~\cite{MGI2021}.
 In the decade since the launch of MGI, the power of integrating data science with materials science has unleashed an explosion of productivity~\cite{2022MRSBu47379D, blaiszik_aiml_stats}.
 Early adopters were computational materials scientists who launched a number of accessible data portals for hard materials and who have begun working together across the world on interoperability standards~\cite{2021NatSD8217A}.
 Subsequently, significant efforts have been launched towards capturing FAIR experimental data and tackling the complexities of soft materials~\cite{Brinson2020}.
-In the last several years, a new society, the Materials Research Data Alliance (MaRDA)~\cite{marda} has developed and flourished with multiple workshops and working groups addressing issues of FAIR data and models across all aspects of materials science.
+In the last several years, \href{https://www.marda-alliance.org}{MaRDA} has developed and flourished with multiple workshops and working groups addressing issues of FAIR data and models across all aspects of materials science.

 In the life sciences, AI is becoming increasingly popular as an efficient mechanism to extract knowledge and new insights from the vast amounts of data that are constantly generated.
+AI has the potential for transformative impact on the life sciences since almost half of global life sciences professionals are either using, or are interested in using, AI in some area of their work~\cite{AIinHealth}.
 This transition is clearly shown in the explosion of ML articles in life sciences over the past decade: from around 500 such publications in 2010 to approximately 14k publications in 2020, an exponential increase that does not show any signs of slowing down in the short-term~\cite{DOME}.
 However, AI is not a one-solution-fits-all, nor a magic wand that can address any challenge in the life sciences and beyond.
-In this context, the increase in AI applications for life sciences highlights additional key challenges that are particularly relevant in this domain, and beyond the traditional ones in the field of AI.
+In this context, scientists pursuing domain aware AI applications may benefit from defining community-backed standards, such as the DOME recommendations~\cite{DOME}, which were spearheaded by the \href{https://elixir-europe.org/}{ELIXIR infrastructure} (\url{https://elixir-europe.org/}).
+As scientists adopt these guidelines, and prioritize openness in all aspects of their work processes, FAIR AI research will streamline the creation of AI applications that are trustworthy, high quality, reliable, and reproducible.